monk07-01/bfh-pystarport/README.md

 ## Cli

-After started the chain, you can use `chain-maind` cli directly, there are also some wrapper commands provided by `pystarport cli`.
+After started the chain, you can use `bfhevmd` cli directly, there are also some wrapper commands provided by `pystarport cli`.
 It understands the directory structure and port rules, also assuming `keyring-backend=test`, and there are shortcuts for commonly used commands, so arguments are shorter.